fun with words

 On the journey to the Mountain, I set a goal of writing my first public poem in years before the weekend was over.
 Despite having no clue what I’d write about or how I would move from no idea to presenting a poem publicly in 48 hours, I immersed myself in the effort.

-After dozens of poem fragments, a theme emerged: the importance of visibility for GLBT people.
+After dozens of poem fragments, a theme emerged: the importance of visibility for LGBTQ people.
 With the National Equality March six weeks away and the UUA’s Standing On the Side of Love campaign in full swing, I’ve engaged in many conversations about this issue recently.

 All that is glorious around us